jh3nd3rs0n/jargyle/README.md

 `test-help`: Maven module for the test help API (This module is used internally for testing)

-`.gitignore`: Lists of directories and files for Git to ignore such as Eclipse and IntelliJ IDEA project directories and files
+`.gitignore`: List of directories and files for Git to ignore such as Eclipse and IntelliJ IDEA project directories and files

 `CODE_OF_CONDUCT.md`: Code of conduct for contributing to this project